kbairak/outbox/README.md

 ## Features

 <details>
-    <summary>Emit inside database transaction</summary>
+    <summary><h3>Emit inside database transaction</h3></summary>

-You can (should) call `emit` inside a database transaction.
+You can (and should) call `emit` inside a database transaction.
 This way, data creation and triggering of side-effects will either succeed together or fail together.
+This is the main goal of the outbox pattern.

 ```python
 async with AsyncSession(db_engine) as session, session.begin():